w3c/wot/registry-analysis/Readme.md

 - A W3C account is required
 - As part of a registration request, only a name and a description are required, requests are made via a Web form
 - After submission, a registration is reviewed on a public mailing list where objections can be raised within one month
 - In case of an objection, the Team Contact makes a decision within two weeks.
-If the objection is upheld, the submission can be revise or appealed within one week, otherwise it is rejected.
+If the objection is upheld, the submission can be revised or appealed within one week.
+Otherwise, it is rejected.
 - In the case of an appeal, the W3C Director decides.
 - In the case of no objection and an approval by the director, the request changes its state to "Registered".
 The other states are "Pending" and "Rejected".